pragma-/pbot/doc/Admin.md

 ## User capabilities
 PBot uses a user-capability system to control what users can and cannot do.
 User-capabilities provides fine-grained permissions over various PBot functionality.
+User-capabilities may be grouped into roles such as Admin, ChanOp, Moderator, and other user-defined roles.

 ### Introduction
 For example, imagine a user named alice. alice has no capabilities granted yet.